Year 6 Transition Frequently Asked Questions

 Students will need the following equipment every day; pen, pencil, ruler, rubber, pencil sharpener and a pencil case.
 This list of basic equipment will be displayed in the students’ planners as well as on their tutor room display board.
-Students are also required to bring in their PE kit on the days that they have PE.
+Students are also required to bring in their PE kit on the days that they have PE (Under current Covid-19 Regulations students are required to attend school in their PE kits on their PE day) .
 On some occasions, students may be asked to bring in other items, such as ingredients for practical Food Technology lessons, they will be notified about this in advance.

 What subjects will my child be learning at Ysgol Treffynnon?